MicrosoftDocs/learn/learn-pr/azure/extend-share-capacity-with-azure-file-sync/includes/4-exercise-assess-windows-server-readiness.md

 Connect to the new server by using Remote Desktop client.
 You'll download a sample CAD file and install the Azure PowerShell module that you'll use later.

 1. Sign in to the [Azure portal](https://portal.azure.com?azure-portal=true).
-Use the same account you activated the sandbox with.
+Use the same account you used when you activated the sandbox.
 1. In the portal, in the left pane, select **Virtual machines**.
 1. Select the **FileServerLocal** VM.
 1. In the top menu, select **Connect**.